Sunset Bain: Fictional character biography

-Later, Sunset hired Taskmaster to sabotage a Stark Enterprises operation.
-In lieu of paying him, she betrayed him to the police.
-In retaliation, the Taskmaster instigated a war between the Triads and Baintronics.
-He even managed to shoot Sunset in the shoulder.
-As of the end of the mini-series, the hostilities between the two were unresolved, but aside from their enmity, the status quo was mostly restored.

-She was shot several times by the Punisher, but has since resurfaced as an opponent of Machine Man again.

-During the "Secret Empire" storyline, Sunset Bain as Madame Menace was recruited by Baron Helmut Zemo to join the Army of Evil.

-As he went on a globetrotting journey, Arno Stark met Sunset Bain.
-He joined up with Bain's company Baintronics in a plot to steal data from Stark Unlimited.

-During the "Iron Man 2020" arc, Sunset Bain calls up Arno Stark about the robots acting up.
-At Bain Tower, Bain is approached by Dr. Bhang and his cat Dr. Shapiro on wanting to see Jocasta where they are denied.
-She takes the translation collar that is the actual Shapiro claiming that the A.I.
-Army would take control of it.
-Machinesmith shows Machine Man and Quasimodo the news that Arno Stark and Bain are using Baintronics to acquire a robotics factory and destroy it to avoid the A.I.
-Army from acquiring new members much to the dismay of Machine Man.
-In Bain's helicopter, Dr. Andrew Bhang informs her that the robots like animatronic mascots and room-bots are protesting on the streets.
-While stating that they are heading to Baintronics to tear it down, Bain figures out that Bhang is the A.I.
+During the "Iron Man 2020" arc, Machinesmith informs Machine Man and Quasimodo that Arno Stark and Bain are using Baintronics to acquire a robotics factory and destroy it to prevent the A.I.
+Army from acquiring new members.
+Andrew Bhang informs Bain that the robots like animatronic mascots and room-bots are protesting on the streets.
+While stating that they are heading to Baintronics to tear it down, Bain realizes that Bhang is the A.I.
 Army's mole and has been feeding information to Bethany Cabe.
 Bain is later disintegrated by her A.I. counterpart, who dislikes "competition".

-The Sunset Bain A.I. next returns as the villain of the miniseries Iron Cat (2022), unleashed by Tamara Blake, the titular Iron Cat (using the Iron Cat armor to seek revenge on her bisexual ex-girlfriend Felicia Hardy for murdering their mentor the Black Fox), re-embracing the title of Madame Menace, and taking control of every set of armor Iron Man had ever built.

 Powers and abilities

 Sunset Bain prefers to manipulate others into carrying out her schemes rather than engaging in direct combat herself.
 However, when necessary, she has access to an array of weapons of her own design, including devices such as a sonic disruptor.
 A genius-level inventor, Bain controls the resources of Baintronics and other affiliated companies, as well as a small contingent of uniformed mercenaries.
 She generally sells her inventions rather than using them personally.